Client communication guides

 • A lower budget does not automatically require a lower rate.

-• A smaller version of the work can still deliver value.
+• A smaller version of the work can still deliver value if the trade-offs are explicit.

 Read guide